settor21/genAndScoreAbbreviations/README.md

 The program reads each line as a phrase or word hence the list of names need to be on multiple lines, as shown in **trees.txt**.
 The program was tested using words(compound (-), words with foreign letters, long words, words shorter than three) and phrases.

-The final output of the program will be stored as
+The final output of the program will potentially be stored as

 Cold